How to Get a Mortgage When You’re Self Employed

 In this article (Skip to...)

-Can you get a mortgage while self-employed?
+Is it possible to get a mortgage while self-employed?

 Self-employed home loans could also require more substantial cash reserves or a larger down payment to offset the lender’s risk, given that self-employed income can sometimes be inconsistent.